-Registered rights – UK rights to be cloned from EU rights
+Registered rights – UK rights to be cloned from EU and International rights

-EUTM and RCD registrations are valid in the UK until the end of the transition period.
-At the end of the transition period, EUTMs and RCDs will continue to be valid in the remaining 27 EU Member States.
-UK individuals and businesses will still be able to register EUTMs and designs, but these will no longer cover the UK.
+Registered Community Designs, Registered EU Trade Marks, International (EU) Designs and International (EU) Trade Marks are valid in the UK until the end of the transition period.
+At the end of the transition period, Registered Community Designs, Registered EU Trade Marks, International (EU) Designs and International (EU) Trade Marks will continue to be valid in the remaining 27 EU Member States.
+UK individuals and businesses will still be able to register EU and International trade marks and designs, but these will no longer cover the UK.

-On 1 January 2021, all EUTM registrations and published RCD registrations will immediately and automatically clone onto the UKIPO register, where they will have a special prefix to indicate their nature.
-The UK cloned registration will be identical in its specification, registration and renewal dates, to the original EU right.
+On 1 January 2021, all Registered Community Designs, Registered EU Trade Marks, International (EU) Designs and International (EU) Trade Marks that are registered and published will immediately and automatically clone onto the UKIPO register.
+These rights, called ‘re-registered designs’ and ‘comparable trade marks, will have special prefixes to indicate their nature.
+The UK re-registered and comparable rights will be identical in their priority, application, registration and renewal dates, to the original EU rights.

-Pending EUTM and RCD applications – special priority window
+Pending EUTM and RCD applications and deferred publications – special priority window

-On 1 January 2021, all pending EUTM and RCD applications, and RCD registrations subject to deferred publication, will have a special nine-month priority window, during which a UK application can be filed if desired, maintaining all the dates of the EU filing.
+On 1 January 2021, a re-registered or comparable right will not be created for any pending EUTM and RCD applications, and RCD registrations subject to deferred publication.
+Instead a special nine-month window will be provided until the end of September 2021, during which a UK application can be filed if desired, maintaining all the relevant dates of the EU or International filing.